On the Convergence of Tsetlin Machines for the AND and the OR Operators: Convergence of Analysis of the OR Operator

-For Eq.~(\ref{orlogic1}), similar to the proof of in Lemma 1 in~\cite{jiao2021convergence}, we can derive that the TAs will converge in $\mathrm{TA}_{1}$=E, $\mathrm{TA}_{2}$=I, $\mathrm{TA}_{3}$=I, and $\mathrm{TA}_{4}$=E. The transition diagrams for the samples of Eq.~(\ref{orlogic1}) are in fact a subset of the ones presented in Subsection 3.2.1 and Appendix 2 of~\cite{jiao2021convergence}, when the input samples of $x_1=1$ and $x_2=1$ are removed.
+For Eq.~(\ref{orlogic1}), similar to the proof of in Lemma 1 in~\cite{jiao2021convergence}, we can derive that the TAs will converge in $\mathrm{TA}_{1}=\text{E}$, $\mathrm{TA}_{2}=\text{I}$, $\mathrm{TA}_{3}=\text{I}$, and $\mathrm{TA}_{4}=\text{E}$.
+The transition diagrams for the samples of Eq.~(\ref{orlogic1}) are in fact a subset of the ones presented in Subsection 3.2.1 and Appendix 2 of~\cite{jiao2021convergence}, when the input samples of $x_1=1$ and $x_2=1$ are removed.
+We summarize below only the directions of transitions.

 The directions of the transitions of the TAs for the second input bit, i.e., $x_2$/$\neg x_2$, when the TAs for the first input bit are frozen, are summarized as follows (based on the subset of the transition diagrams in Subsection 3.2.1 of~\cite{jiao2021convergence}).